 The Home Delivery Service will deliver books to your door if your housebound, so you can keep reading even if you can't get to the library!
 More information on the Home Delivery Service.

 Talking Helps Newcastle is the NHS talking therapy service for Newcastle residents.
 They can help you with common issues such as depression, anxiety, stress and anger.
-For more information, phone 0300 5551115 or visit Talking Helps Newcastle.
+For more information, visit Talking Helps Newcastle.

 Learn how to find quality health information online, including how to locate your nearest GP and health services, by booking a free introduction to health information online internet taster session.
 Simply phone 0191 277 4100 or email firstname.lastname@example.org for more details.